FStarLang/FStar/INSTALL.md

 ### Creating binary packages for your platform ###

-(no cross platform compilation supported at the moment)
+(no cross-platform compilation supported at the moment)

 0. Make sure you have the Z3 binary in your `<fstar-home>/bin` folder (this prerequisite could go away at some point)